trueos/trueos-docs/trueos-handbook/preinstall.rst

 when the message to do so appears, then press :kbd:`c` to boot from CD-ROM.
 Proceed through the installation as described in :ref:`Installing TrueOS`.

+.. note:: If the installer GUI doesn't appear to load after configuring your virtual machine, you may need to enable **EFI** in Virtualbox by navigating :menuselection:`Settings --> System --> Motherboard` and checking :guilabel:`Enable EFI (special OSes only)`.